Image Quality Specialist Tests X and 907X Cameras in Namibia

 CINEMATICALLY DOCUMENTING NEWBORN LIFE WITH THE XV ADAPTER

-For almost a year, self-taught photojournalist Sven Baum has been documenting the life of his first newborn daughter, Romy.
-Steering away from posed, stiff baby portraits, Sven uses the X1D, various XCD lenses, and the XV Adapter with Carl Zeiss Planar 80mm and Distagon 50mm lenses and a 21mm extension tube to capture cinematically cut and colour graded imagery that tells an honest story about growing.
+Self-taught photojournalist Sven Baum decided to document the life of his first newborn daughter, Romy.
+Steering away from posed, stiff baby portraits, Sven captures cinematically cut and colour graded imagery that tells an honest story about growing.

 SIMON NORFOLK’S LOST CAPITAL